GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication: Introduction

-In summary, our contributions are tri-fold: \begin{itemize} \item We introduce a novel multi-turn jailbreaking method that globally refines the jailbreaking path through updating all the remaining queries inside the jailbreaking path to adapt to the context, and actively fabricates the dialogue history to enhance the jailbreaking success. \item We perform extensive analyses of multi-turn jailbreaking methods.
-We find that our approach shifts the representations of harmful queries closer to those of harmless ones, which helps explain the effectiveness of multi-turn attacks. \item We further evaluate our method against different defense techniques and demonstrate its effectiveness and generalization. \end{itemize}
+In summary, our contributions are tri-fold: \begin{itemize} \item We introduce a novel multi-turn jailbreaking method that globally refines the jailbreaking trajectory through updating subsequent queries inside the jailbreaking trajectory to adapt to the context, and actively fabricates the dialogue history to enhance the jailbreaking success. \item We perform extensive analyses of multi-turn jailbreaking methods.
+We find that our approach shifts the representations of harmful queries toward those of harmless queries, which helps explain the effectiveness of multi-turn attacks. \item We further evaluate our method against different defense techniques and demonstrate its effectiveness and generalization. \end{itemize}